-The Library Building contains some 50,000 square feet and houses both the Library and Administrative Offices.
-Construction of a ten-story tower addition will begin this year.
+The Library Building contains some 100,000 square feet and houses both the Library and Administrative Offices.

 The University Center contains a cafeteria/snackbar, a bookstore, recreation rooms, student study and television lounges, offices for student activities, a theatre and the Conference Center.